ONSgeo/Introduction_to_GIS_in_Python/README.md

 **By the end of the course you will:**

-- Understand what spatial data and GIS are.
-- Know how to use the Open Geography Portal.
+- Know how to load and manipulate spatial data into Python using the Geopandas library.
+- Be familiar with using GSS codes to join statistics to geographies.
 - Be aware of map projections and Coordinate Reference Systems (CRS) and be able to modify them.
-- Be able to load and manipulate spatial data in Python using the geopandas library.
-- Be familiar with using GSS codes to join statistics to geographies.
 - Understand how to use spatial joins.
 - Know how to make static maps in matplotlib.
 - Be able to export your maps and shapefiles.